 And [the angel Gabriel] came to [Mary] and said, “Hail, full of grace, the Lord is with you!”
 But she was greatly troubled at the saying, and considered in her mind what sort of greeting this might be.
 And the angel said to her, “Do not be afraid, Mary, for you have found favor with God.”

 First, according to many biblical scholars as well as Pope St. John Paul II, the angel did more than simply greet Mary.
 The angel actually communicated a new name or title to her.
-In Greek, the greeting was kaire, kekaritomene, or “Hail, full of grace.”
+In Greek, the greeting was kaire, kekaritomene, or “hail, full of grace.”
 Generally speaking, when one greeted another with kaire, a name or title would almost be expected to be found in the immediate context.
 “Hail, king of the Jews” in John 19:3 and “Claudias Lysias, to his Excellency the governor Felix, greeting” (Acts 23:26) are two biblical examples of this.
 The fact that the angel replaces Mary’s name in the greeting with “full of grace” was anything but common.
-This would be analogous to me speaking to one of our tech guys at Catholics answers and saying, “Hello, he who fixes computers.”
+This would be analogous to me speaking to one of our tech guys at Catholic Answers and saying, “Hello, he who fixes computers.”
 In our culture, I would just be considered weird.
 But in Hebrew culture, names, and name changes, tell us something that is permanent about the character and calling of the one named.
-Just recall the name changes of Abram to Abraham (changed from “father” to “father of the multitudes”) in Gen. 17:5, Saray to Sarah (“my princess” to “princess”) in Gen. 17:15, and Jacob to Israel (“supplanter” to “he who prevails with God”) in Gen. 32:28.
+Just recall the name changes of Abram to Abraham (changed from “father” to “father of the multitudes”) in Genesis 17:5, Saray to Sarah (“my princess” to “princess”) in Genesis 17:15, and Jacob to Israel (“supplanter” to “he who prevails with God”) in Genesis 32:28.

 An entire tome could be written concerning the significance of God’s revelation of his name in Exodus 3:14-15 as I AM.
-God revealed to us volumes about his divine nature in and through the revelation of his name—God is pure being with no beginning and no end; he is all perfection, etc.
+God revealed to us volumes about his divine nature in and through the revelation of his name: God is pure being with no beginning and no end, he is all perfection, etc.

 When you add to this the fact that St. Luke uses the perfect passive participle, kekaritomene, as his “name” for Mary, we get deeper insight into the meaning of Mary’s new name.
 This word literally means “she who has been graced” in a completed sense.
 This verbal adjective, “graced,” is not just describing a simple past action.
 Greek has the aorist tense for that.
-The perfect tense is used to indicate that an action has been completed in the past resulting in a present state of being.
+The perfect tense is used to indicate that an action has been completed in the past, resulting in a present state of being.
 That’s Mary’s name!
 So what does it tell us about Mary?
 Well, the average Christian is not completed in grace and in a permanent sense (see Phil.
 3:8-12).
 But according to the angel, Mary is.
 You and I sin, not because of grace, but because of a lack of grace, or a lack of our cooperation with grace, in our lives.
-This greeting of the angel is one clue into the unique character and calling of the Mother of God.
+This greeting of the angel is one clue into the unique character and calling of the immaculate Mother of God.

 I do not even judge myself.
-I am not aware of anything against myself, but I am not thereby acquitted (Gr.—justified).
+I am not aware of anything against myself, but I am not thereby acquitted (Gr., justified).
 It is the Lord who judges me.

-2. An Ancient Prophecy—Genesis 3:15:
+2. An Ancient Prophecy: Genesis 3:15

 Genesis 3:15 is often referred to by biblical scholars as the Protoevangelium.
 It is a sort of “gospel” before “the gospel.”
-This little text contains in very few words God’s plan of salvation which would be both revealed and realized in the person of Jesus Christ.
-Yet, when one reads the text, one cannot help but note that this prophetic woman seems to have what could be termed almost a disturbing prominence and importance in God’s providential plan:
+This little text contains in very few words God’s plan of salvation, which would be both revealed and realized in the person of Jesus Christ.
+Yet when one reads the text, one cannot help but note that this prophetic woman seems to have what could be termed almost a disturbing prominence and importance in God’s providential plan:

 I will put enmity between you and the woman, and between your seed and her seed: he shall bruise your head, and you shall bruise his heel.

-3. Mary, Ark of the Covenant:
+3. Mary, Ark of the Covenant